vcucek/LongestIncSeq/README.md

 The application has been developed and tested on ArchLinux using CUDA 11.6.0-1 and GCC compiler 11.1.0-3.

 ## Build

+Make sure to have CUDA exec. files on PATH.
+For example: `export PATH=$PATH:/opt/cuda/bin` in ArchLinux case.

 ```Bash
 cmake -Bbuild
 cd build